Break-Through-Tech/Retail-1A-grounded-financial-document-qa-with-rag/Challenge-Project-Overview.md

 In this project, you will use public financial documents, including SEC filings and earnings call transcripts, and retrieval-augmented generation (RAG), semantic search, reranking, and automated evaluation techniques to build a system that answers financial questions with grounded citations from source documents.
 This will help our company address the business problem of extracting reliable insights from long, unstructured documents quickly and accurately.

 ### Success Criteria
-Top-k retrieval accuracy, answer relevance, citation correctness, and groundedness; must outperform keyword-search baseline.
+Success will be measured using retrieval and answer-quality metrics such as top-k retrieval accuracy, answer relevance, citation correctness, and groundedness/faithfulness to the source documents.
+A successful outcome by December would be a reproducible system that can answer financial questions from long documents with accurate source citations and clearly outperform a simple keyword-search or baseline retrieval approach.

+### Stretch Goals
+Stretch goals could include support for tables in filings, better handling of multi-document questions, comparison of open-source versus API-based models, lightweight abstention when evidence is weak, and a simple user interface for exploring answers and citations.

 ### Project Milestones